-Clinton Superintendent Kevin Hime and Adair School Board Member Rodney Schilt led For the People’s Physical Resources Committee.
+Clinton Superintendent Kevin Hime and former Adair School Board Member Rodney Schilt led For the People’s Physical Resources Committee.
 The committee worked with the K20 Center at the University of Oklahoma and architectural and facility experts to develop the building assessment tool, which is a comprehensive survey designed to capture data needed to develop a statewide picture of the state of school facilities and infrastructure.

 The building assessment tool is designed to be completed by local school officials to assess every school building in the state.
 The final product will be a comprehensive look at school facility and infrastructure needs to share with state leaders.
 Plans are also in the works to provide district-level building profile reports.